epikweb/academy/README.md

 # 📚 Academy

-📚 A curated list of books, talks and blog posts to learn DDD, CQRS, ES, Infrastructure, DevOps, Software Architecture and JavaScript
+📚 A curated list of books, talks and blog posts to learn DDD, CQRS, ES, Infrastructure, DevOps, Data Science, Software Architecture and JavaScript

 ## TODO